pika/pika/README.rst

     connection.close()

-You can also pass multiple connection parameter instances for fault-tolerance like this (host names are just examples, of course):
+You can also pass multiple connection parameter instances for fault-tolerance like this (host names are just examples, of course).
+To enable retries, set `connection_attempts` and `retry_delay` as needed in the last `pika.ConnectionParameters` of the sequence.
+Retries occur after connection attempts using all of the given conection parameters fail.

 .. code :: python

     import pika
     configs = (
         pika.ConnectionParameters(host='rabbitmq.zone1.yourdomain.com'),
-        pika.ConnectionParameters(host='rabbitmq.zone2.yourdomain.com'))
+        pika.ConnectionParameters(host='rabbitmq.zone2.yourdomain.com',
+                                  connection_attempts=5, retry_delay=1))
     connection = pika.BlockingConnection(configs)

 With non-blocking adapters, you can request a connection using multiple